hsarfraz/finncrime-textbook-notes/case study.md

 2. Layering: Moving money around to confuse investigators (transfers, loans, multiple shells, pyramiding).
 3. Integration: Bringing it back as “clean” money (e.g., as loan repayments, business profits, investment returns).

+<ins> Money Mule vs. Smurf </ins>

+* A money mule is someone who wittingly or un-wittingly transfers illegal cash to another account.
+An example is if a student is told that they can do a job where they can earn money by transporting cash
+* A smurf is a paid agent in the criminal operation and they are tasked with transporting the money into multiple bank accounts while being under the CTR threshold

 ---

 ## Next Steps